 GPU

-In addition to the Core i7-12700H CPU, the Inspiron 16 Plus 7620 also features RTX 3060 Mobile GPU carrying 6GB of GDDR6 Memory.
-It is based on GA106 Ampere Architecture, has a 192-bit memory bus, supports PCIe 4.0 Gen Protocols, and the maximum power release is 60W.
-We also did some benchmark tests of GPU, which are mentioned below:
+In addition to the Core i7-12700H processor, the Inspiron 16 Plus 7620 has an RTX 3060 mobile graphics card with 6GB of GDDR6 memory.
+It is based on the GA106 Ampere architecture and has a 192-bit memory bus that supports the PCIe 4.0 protocol.
+We also did some benchmarking of the GPU.

-V-Ray GPU CUDA: With GPU Cuda Acceleration turned on, the score was 772 points, meeting the need of most 3D modeling software.
+V-Ray GPU CUDA: With GPU Cuda acceleration turned on, the score was 772 points, meeting the needs of most 3D modeling software.

-Adobe Premiere Pro: With CUDA Acceleration turned on, the score reached 642 points, revealing that editing 4K video will not be stuck and real-time playback of 4K video doesn’t require opening a proxy.
+Adobe Premiere Pro: With CUDA acceleration enabled, the score reached 642 points, indicating that editing 4K video will not lag, and you don’t need to use proxies to play 4K videos in real-time.

-Adobe After Effects: Again, with CUDA Acceleration, the notebook scored 1,158 points, denoting that adding some more complex video special effects is easy to handle for the notebook.
+Adobe After Effects: With CUDA acceleration enabled, the notebook scored 1,158 points, indicating that it can easily handle more complex video effects.

 Cooling System and Stress Testing

-CPU Stress Test: For this test, we used the AIDA64 Single-Bake FPU.
-After 15 minutes of testing, the CPU’s temperature rose to 62°C, and the power consumption stabilized at 45W.
+CPU Stress Test: For this test, we used the AIDA64 FPU.
+After 15 minutes of testing, the CPU temperature rose to 62°C, and the power consumption stabilized at 45W.

 GPU Stress Test: We used the FurMark Benchmark for this test.
-Thanks to RTX 3060’s Dynamic Boost Technology, the GPU’s power release was around 65W, the same as the actual power release of RTX 3060, while the temperature was around 60°C. With 65W Power Release, the energy-efficient ratio is the highest, so we can gain maximum output within this lightweight and thin body.
+Thanks to the RTX 3060’s Dynamic Boost technology, the GPU consumes around 65W, while the temperature is around 60°C.

-Combine Test: In this test, we used the same applications as in independent testing.
-After 15 minutes of testing, the CPU’s Power Release was around 36W, and the temperature was around 68°C, while the GPU’s power release was at 60W, and the temperature was around 65°C. The overall power release during the testing was 95W.
+Combined Test: In this test, we used the same applications as in the standalone test.
+After 15 minutes of testing, the CPU consumed around 36W and the temperature was around 68°C, while the GPU consumed 60W and the temperature was around 65°C. The overall power consumption during the test was 95W.

 Through testing, it was observed that the laptop could efficiently handle these aggressive factors.
 Further, it didn’t compromise the comfortable working experience and didn’t produce noise during heavy usage.
 In this aspect, the Inspiron 16 Plus 7620 is superior to its competitors (including HP Omen 16 (2022) and Lenovo Legion 5i Pro 2022).